ohrrpgce/ohrrpgce/README-mac.txt

 INSTALLATION

 Copy OHRRPGCE-Game.app and OHRRPGCE-Custom.app to your
-Applications folder
+Applications folder.

 The "import" folder contains sample importable music, sounds, fonts and palettes.
-You can copy it to somewhere in your home folder
+You can copy it to somewhere in your home folder.

-The "Vikings of Midguard" folder contains the sample game.
+The "Vikings of Midgard" folder contains the sample game.
 Copy it anywhere in your home folder.

 ---